 The historic belle époque paddle steamer Blümlisalp (1906) cruise twice daily between Thun and Interlaken West from mid-May to mid-September.
-On some mid-summer cruises parents can leave children in a supervise playroom during the lunchtime cruise.
+On some mid-summer cruises, parents may leave children in a supervised playroom during the lunchtime cruise.

 The full Thun to Interlaken West cruise fare is CHF43 (CHF73 return) in Second Class and CHF71 (CHF121 return) for First Class.
 However, many savings options are available – see Savings Tips for more details.